kBashar/dhaka-weather/README.md

    cd code
 ```
 3. To build and run the app with docker run following docker compose command.
-This will download required docker images and other project dependencies.
 ```shell
     docker compose up -build
 ```
+This will download required docker images and other project dependencies.
-4. Visit to [http://localhost:8000/docs](http://localhost:8000/docs) to access the documentation.
+4. Visit to [http://localhost:8000/docs](http://localhost:8000/docs) to access the API documentation and swagger.

-## API Documentation
+## About endpoints

 ### `/coolest`
 This api returns the coolest districts for next 7 days in ascending order of average temperatures in a given hour.
 As query parameter this api  endpoint